serverlessworkflow/specification/specification.md

 }
 ```

-Each state can explicitly catch runtime errors via its "onError" property.
+Each state can explicitly catch runtime errors via its `onError` property.
 This property includes one or more
 definitions matching the error object properties and defining a transition to a workflow state representing the
 workflow execution flow in case of that particular error.